aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 docker compose up
 ```
 ## Developing
-This demo is build using [Python Flask](https://flask.palletsprojects.com/en/2.3.x/)
+This demo is built using [Python Flask](https://flask.palletsprojects.com/en/2.3.x/)
 and [Vue.js](https://vuejs.org/).
 In order to developer follow the steps to
 setup your Python environment.